My question: Is it appropriate to display nude art in places of Christian worship?

-The larger question, of course, is about the shock of having totally nude figures in a Christian worship space.
-I’ve been thinking a lot about nakedness is recent years because I’ve been reflecting on the body, especially as it is employed in worship and impacted by the sacraments.
-In my book, Embodied Liturgy: Lessons in Christian Ritual (Fortress Press 2016), chapter 3 is entitled “Naked Bodies, Clothed Bodies.”
-In this chapter I explore the concepts of being naked before the Lord (e.g. in rites of initiation like baptism) and being clothed by the Lord (e.g. in the bestowal of ministerial vestments).
+The larger question, of course, is about the shock of having totally nude figures in a Christian worship space, especially one has unavoidable as this when you enter the church.
+I’ve been thinking about the symbolism of nakedness/clothing in recent years as I’ve returned to the body in life and in liturgy.
+Chapter 3 in my book, Embodied Liturgy: Lessons in Christian Ritual (Fortress Press 2016), is entitled “Naked Bodies, Clothed Bodies.”
+In this chapter I explore the concepts and practices of being naked before the Lord (for example, in rites of initiation like baptism) and being clothed by the Lord (for example, in the bestowal of ministerial vestments).

 The juxtaposition of nakedness and clothing is a powerful religious symbol, including in the Bible.
-From God’s perspective the human body is a thing of honor.
-It is created in God’s image.
-In God’s mission of redeeming sinful humanity the divine Word bestowed honor on the human body by becoming human flesh.
+From God’s perspective the human body has received the honor of being created in God’s image.
+In God’s mission of redeeming sinful humanity the divine Word bestowed further honor on the human body by becoming human flesh.
 In the end God will redeem his human creatures in the resurrection of their bodies.
-But from the human perspective the naked body is a thing of shame.
+But from the human perspective the naked body can be a thing of shame.
 Adam hid from God because he was naked.
 God wanted to know who told Adam he was naked.
 Then the figure-pointing and blaming began, which was a clear indication that sin had come into the world as humans became alienated from one another, from the natural world, and even from God.
 Adam and Eve tried to cover their nakedness with fig leaves.
 God dealt with their perceived shame by covering their bodies.
-In an act of grace He fashioned clothes of animal skins for Adam and Eve to provide for modesty as well as warmth.
+In an act of grace God fashioned clothes of animal skins for Adam and Eve to provide for modesty as well as warmth.
 But God also restores honor to the body by dressing our bodies in festive apparel for the divine liturgy, as he did when he fashioned vestments for the high priest and other priests of Israel.
-The shameful nakedness of the prodigal son in Jesus’s parable is covered by being dressed in the robe of sonship.
+We recall that the shameful nakedness of the prodigal son in Jesus’s parable is covered by his being dressed in the robe of sonship.
 So both honor and dishonor accrues to nakedness.
 But clothing also is a sign of both shame and honor.

 Honoring of the body was enacted in ancient Christian baptismal practice in which candidates went naked into the font and were dressed in a white garment (alba) when they emerged from the water and were led into the eucharistic assembly.
 Ancient icons of the baptism of Jesus show him naked in the water, which was probably a reflection of Christian baptismal practice.